SmartData-Polito/gnn-for-darknet/README.md

 1. Clone this repository
 2. Download the gzip data file from: https://mplanestore.polito.it:5001/sharing/1LhiKV1ko To download the data a password is required via mail to [luca.gioacchini@polito.it](mailto:luca.gioacchini@polito.it).
+Please refer to the [data section](#data-structure) for an overview of the data structure.
 3. Unzip the TBD file into a subfolder of this repository called `data`

 ```bash